-- New Create a new job. - Import Import a previously archived job from the archives. - Open Jobs Display the list of open jobs that have not been authorized for delivery. - Ongoing Jobs Display the list of ongoing jobs that are authorized for delivery and that are currently being processed or awaiting delivery. - Completed Jobs Display the list of completed jobs that have been delivered or closed after a delivery failure. - Archived Jobs Display the list of archived mail jobs. - Job Info Define the general information of the email job, such as the job title. - Authorize Delivery Authorize the job for delivery. - Team Collaboration Define the team collaboration settings for the job. - Revoke Send Authorization Revoke the delivery authorization of the job. - Stop Sending Stop delivery of the job. - Re-Open Job Re-open the job for further editing. - Close Job Close the job in its failed state.
+- New Create a new job. - Import Import a previously archived job from the archives. - Open Jobs Display the list of open jobs that have not been authorized for delivery. - Ongoing Jobs Display the list of ongoing jobs that are authorized for delivery and that are currently being processed or awaiting delivery. - Completed Jobs Display the list of completed jobs that have been delivered or closed after a delivery failure. - Archived Jobs Display the list of archived mail jobs. - Job Info Define the general information of the email job, such as the job title. - Copy Settings From Other Variant Copy the job definition settings from another variant job of the same A/B-split job to the current variant job.
+The copied settings will include the message definition, tracking definition, sender definition, and test delivery definition. - Authorize Delivery Authorize the job for delivery. - Authorize Sampling Variant Delivery Authorize the sampling variant jobs of an A/B-split job with Sampling for delivery.

-- Retry Sending Retry the delivery of the failed job. - Resume Sending Resume the delivery of the job to the pending recipients. - Move Job to Archive Move the selected mail job to the archive.
+- Resume Sending Resume the delivery of the job to the pending recipients. - Move Job to Archive Move the selected mail job to the archive.
 An archived job will no longer be accessible in the normal LISTSERV Maestro User Interface; it will appear as if the job was deleted.
 Only the LISTSERV Maestro administrator can import an archived job.
 Also, an imported job will be "frozen" into the state that it had when it was initially archived (for example, no more tracking events will be collected for this job). - Delete Job Delete the job. - Multiple Job Actions Work with one or several jobs at once with one of the following options: - Edit Category of All Selected Jobs Edit the job category of all selected jobs. - Edit Team Collaboration of All Selected Jobs Edit the team collaboration settings of all selected jobs. - Move All Selected Jobs to Archive Move all selected jobs to the archive. - Delete All Selected Jobs Delete all selected jobs (not recoverable). - Select All Select all jobs in the current job list. - Unselect All Unselect all jobs in the current job list. - Enable Multiple Job Actions Enable the multiple job actions.
 Checkboxes will appear next to every job, allowing multiple job selection, and the Multiple Job Actions menu will be displayed.

-Note: By default, the Multiple Job Actions feature is disabled and the menu contains only the Enable Multiple Job Actions option.
-By selecting this option, Multiple Job Actions become enabled, which has two effects: The menu now contains more options (with various actions that can be applied to several jobs at once), and in the job list, a checkbox is shown in front of each listed job.
+Note: By default, multiple job actions are disabled and the menu contains only the Enable Multiple Job Actions option.
+By selecting this option, multiple job actions become enabled, which has two effects: The menu now contains more options (with various actions that can be applied to several jobs at once), and in the job list, a checkbox is shown in front of each listed job.
 Check those jobs that you want to manipulate, then select the desired option from the Multiple Job Actions menu.
 This action will then be applied to all selected jobs.